 The Battle of Trenton

-After crossing the Delaware River on Christmas night of 1776, Washington and his Continental forces attacked the Hessian garrison at Trenton.
+After crossing the Delaware River on the night of December 25, 1776, Washington and his army won a crucial strategic victory at Trenton.

 Come Visit: Mount Vernon is unaffected by the federal government shutdown and will be open today.

 According to an old myth, General Washington met light resistance at the Battle of Trenton on the morning of December 26, 1776, because the town's Hessian defenders had been up late the night before celebrating Christmas.
 The story explains that the Patriots made quick work of the bumbling mercenaries besotted with holiday cheer.
 But the Hessian troops were hardly the hapless drunks of legend.
 Rather, they were generally excellent soldiers.

 The term "Hessians" refers to the approximately 30,000 German troops hired by the British to help fight during the American Revolution.
 They were principally drawn from the German state of Hesse-Cassel, although soldiers from other German states also saw action in America.
 (At the time, Germany was not a unified country but a collection of individual states that shared a language and culture.)

 Hiring a foreign army was not unusual in the eighteenth century.
 For Hesse-Cassel, soldiers were a major export.
 By renting its army to the British, Hesse-Cassel took in an amount equal to about thirteen years' worth of tax revenue.
 This allowed the state's prince, the Landgraf Friedrich II, to keep taxes low and public spending high.
 A man of the Enlightenment, Friedrich oversaw public works projects, administered a public welfare system, and encouraged education.